The following outlines our mission and offers a brief overview of the current situation.

 On April 6, 2014 the state Adirondack Park Agency (APA) held a hearing to provide an opportunity for public comment on whether the Saint Regis Fire Tower Historic Area (SRMFTHA) Draft Unit Management Plan (UMP) was compliant with the State Land Master Plan (SLMP).
 The SRMFTHA UMP was found to be in compliance by the full APA Board at their meeting on May 9, 2014.

-DEC Commissioner, Joe Martens has issued the final Saint Regis Fire Tower Historic Area (SRMFTHA) Unit Management Plan which will allow restoration to proceed.
-The Friends of the St Regis Fire Tower have applied for a Volunteer Service Agreement (VSA) and hope to begin working closely with DEC personnel to restore the tower and to develop educational and stewardship programs.
+On November 7, 2014 DEC Commissioner, Joe Martens issued the final Saint Regis Fire Tower Historic Area (SRMFTHA) Unit Management Plan which would allow restoration to proceed.
+The Friends of the St Regis Fire Tower applied for a Volunteer Service Agreement (VSA) which was approved on January 16, 2015.
+The Friends can now begin working closely with DEC personnel to restore the tower and to develop educational and stewardship programs.
 See the latest news for more details.